 As you can see from this brief discussion, anaplasmosis is a very complicated disease and the need to vaccinate will vary from herd to herd.
 Particularly important is the protection of susceptible cattle coming into an "anaplasmosis area".
 Make sure that when you buy bulls or replacement heifers they are protected.
 Either they are raised in anaplasmosis areas or they have been vaccinated and are protected.
 This is doubly important for bulls, because if they get sick and don't die, they can be sterile.
-Talk this problem over with your veterinarian in detail.
-You won't make any small mistakes when dealing with anaplasmosis in California!
+Much greater care will be necessary this year when buying bulls and/or replacements.
+Spend some time with your veterinarian to prevent this disease from affecting your herd.
+We won't make any small mistakes when dealing with anaplasmosis in California!